 |JF Japanese e-Learning Minato is a Japanese language-learning platform provided by the Japan Foundation.
 Users can take online courses to learn Japanese and interact with worldwide communities of like-minded people.|

 - Website for Foreign Nationals as Residents to Learn Japanese Language

 This website is provided by Japanese Language Division, Agency for Cultural Affairs.

 You can choose based on your Japanese level, the situation that interests you, and keywords.

 |Other Materials||On this website, offered by the Japan Foundation, you can find the best learning materials (online, printed, etc.) for you.|

 |The Japanese Speech Contest, co-organised by the Continuing Education and Training Division (CET) of the Ministry of Education, the Language Centre at the Universiti Brunei Darussalam (UBD) and the Embassy of Japan in Brunei Darussalam, aims to encourage contestants to give a public demonstration of their proficiency in the Japanese language.
 The winner of the contest will be invited to a programme in Japan organised by the Japan Overseas Enterprises Association (JOEA).

-The 31st Japanese Speech Contest for FY2017 was held on 3 March 2018 (Sat).
-More information about the 31st Japanese speech contest can be found here.
+The 32nd Japanese Speech Contest was held on 13 March 2019 (Wednesday).
+More information about the 32nd Japanese Speech Contest can be found here.

 ● Other activities